aduvenhage/aduvenhage.github.io/README.md

 # Lost & Found
 Currently by day I'm a python web and micro-services backend programmer, but I have been coding in C++ for a long long long time.
 Remember 'Second Reality' by Future Crew?
 That was awesome.
 After seeing that I made some colourful patterns, fire and starfields in sweet 320x240 and I was hooked!!
 I started some projects in an effort to stir up some ghosts and get back to what really made me want to be a programmer in the first place# Raytracer

-- Raytracer:
+- Raytracer: https://aduvenhage.github.io/raytracer _Really enjoying this one!!_
-- AIS Beast: https://github.com/aduvenhage/ais_beast _AIS-Decoder unchained_
+- AIS Beast: https://github.com/aduvenhage/ais_beast _AIS-Decoder unchained: more speed ..._
 - Fractals: https://github.com/aduvenhage/mandlebrot _not much yet_
-- Little game made with Unreal Engine:
+- Little game made with Unreal Engine: _WIP_

+# More Projects
+-

+# Python Projects
+Mostly just me learning Python and playing in my own time.
+- Jarvis 2.0: Home automation and integrations. _WIP Project, Still Private_
+- https://github.com/aduvenhage/docker-machine-api  _Used this on a project that required workers in AWS_
+- https://github.com/aduvenhage/django_model_ix _DJANGO model YAML data import/export_

 # Arduino Projects
+Some tinkering...
 -
-# Python Projects
-- Jarvis 2.0: Home automation and integrations. _Project Still private_

 # Professional Skills and Experience
 ## Skills